FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 either

-a) the server certificate was issued by the Population Register Centre, the certificate is valid and is not included in the certificate revocation list of the Population Register Centre, and the serialNumber attribute of the subject of the certificate consists of the Business ID or VAT identifier of the party submitting the information or the party authorised by that party
+a) the server certificate was issued by the Digital and Population Data Services Agency, the certificate is valid and is not included in the certificate revocation list of the Digital and Population Data Services Agency, and the serialNumber attribute of the subject of the certificate consists of the Business ID or VAT identifier of the party submitting the information or the party authorised by that party

 or